Kinder, Küche, Kirche

 Kinder, Küche, Kirche ([ˈkɪndɐ ˈkʏçə ˈkɪʁçə]), or the 3 Ks, is a German slogan translated as "children, kitchen, church" used under the German Empire to describe a woman's role in society.
 It now has a mostly derogatory connotation, describing what is seen as an antiquated female role model in contemporary Western society.
 The phrase is vaguely equivalent to the American "barefoot and pregnant", the British Victorian era "A woman's place is in the home" or the phrase "Good Wife, Wise Mother" from Meiji Japan.

+The origins of the phrase are normally attributed to either the last German Emperor Wilhelm II, or to his first wife, Empress Augusta Victoria.
+The origins of the saying were traced to a 16th-century commentary on the Book of Sirach by Johannes Mathesius.